doemser/use-wasd/README.md

 npm install use-wasd
 ```

-This hook returns an object containing the pressed keys and if they are currently pressed
+This hook returns an object containing the keys that have been pressed and if they are currently pressed

 ```js
 import useWASD from "use-wasd";